Hacienda Demiñho: Hacienda

 With the newly acquired property and lands, later in 1611 Juan González Soto officially established the Hacienda Demiñho, a Spanish plantation.
 In 1620, Pablo Vargas Verdugo sold to Juan González Soto the Estancia Tenayahualco located in Chilcuautla.
 In 1629, Juan González Soto bought a vast territory known as Ayutlan from Alonso Pérez Bocanegra.
-Given the subtantial revenue generated from Hacienda Demiñho, Juan González Soto established two sister haciendas of Demiñho: Hacienda Doica-Xidoo (also known just as Xido) and Hacienda La Viña.
+Given the substantial revenue generated from Hacienda Demiñho, Juan González Soto established two sister haciendas of Demiñho: Hacienda Doica-Xidoo (also known just as Xido) and Hacienda La Viña.
 In 1645, Juan González Soto died and his eldest son, Miguel Gonzáles Soto, inherited the authority to retain or distribute the property and its earnings.
 In 1654, Miguel Gonzáles Soto sold Hacienda Demiñho to his sister, Martha Gonzáles Soto.

 On April 23, 1673, Martha Gonzáles Soto and her husband Juan López de las Ruelas took a loan of 1575 pesos from Juan Chavarria Valera, owner of Hacienda Ulapa.
 As the credit increased and as it became impossible to fulfill payment in full within a 10-year term, in accordance with the loan contract, Hacienda Demiñho became the property of Juan Chavarria Valera.
 When Juan Chavarria Valera died, the estate was put up for sale.

 In April 1688, Pedro de Lugo, a Spaniard, bought Hacienda Demiñho for 13,000 pesos.
 Pedro de Lugo renamed the hacienda "San José" (Saint Joseph) with a solemn ceremony.
 In 1689, Pedro de Lugo built a bullpen, two corrals, a chicken coop, two warehouses, a barn, a cemetery, a brand-new office, and a niche made of cantera where a statue of Saint Joseph was adored and Catholic masses were celebrated.
 By 1690, Hacienda Demiñho was considered the most important hacienda in the entire region.

 By 1782, the owner of Hacienda Demiñho was Nicolás de la Puente García, who took out a loan of 20,000 pesos, pledging the hacienda as collateral.
 On October 26, 1783, Nicolás de la Puente García died, prompting the lender, Fondo Piadoso de las Californias, to seize the property.
 The lender's administrator, Francisco de Sales Carrillo, ordered Hacienda Demiñho's administrator, Bernardo Mendoza, to audit valuation of the property.
 Thus, in 1791 Juan Vicente de Güemes, 2nd Count of Revillagigedo, viceroy of New Spain, sold and delivered the hacienda to Manuel Mier de Terán, who was also owner of Hacienda Endoó, diminishing the independence of Hacienda Demiñho as a stand-alone hacienda.